Mixed feelings around hockey about holding NHL draft early

 Unlike the NFL, which held its draft as usual in the middle of its offseason, the NHL would face several wrinkles going forward with a draft held before the season is complete: Teams would not be able to trade players, there would be a lack of clarity over next year’s salary cap and the draft order could be determined before all games are played.

 It would put hockey back in the spotlight for a couple of days.
-It would laos create plenty of headaches for those involved.
+It would also create plenty of headaches for those involved.

 “I have not talked to one GM who likes it, and I talk to almost all of them,” agent Allan Walsh said Thursday.